-MIT’s COVID-19 challenge: A weekend of work with fresh constraints
+MIT’s COVID challenge: A weekend of work with fresh constraints

-That’s part of the draw of hack events—people ditch their company affiliations and titles at the door, and for a few days they get to use their skills on problems that are bigger than any one company.
+Part of the draw of hack events is people ditch their company affiliations and titles at the door, and for a few days they get to use their skills on problems that are bigger than any one company.

 Two weeks ago, I joined 1,500 designers, developers, entrepreneurs, patients and health professionals who came together to hack ways to help people through the recovery and reopening from the COVID-19 pandemic.
 People joined from 40 countries, and all but two US states.
 I was one of the program’s mentors who provided technical and business insights to participants during the weekend through Slack, Zoom and other apps.

 Ester Dyson kicked off the program with the challenge to look beyond responding to problems themselves also to address the structural weaknesses that make them severe.
 She called out the way that short-term thinking promotes addiction to ever-faster results at the cost of investing in longer-term progress.

 “Addiction isn’t just drugs; it’s about people’s obsession with things which on their own may be perfectly good – except when they dominate having a future vision.
 Facebook is good.
 Sex is good.
 Money is good.
 But when you become so focused on anything in the short-term that you disinvest in the future – then they become horrible.
 So think long-term.”

 By 10 pm, the participants had made nearly four hundred 45-second pitches clustered around the event’s eight tracks.
 This was all done remotely, and with globally diverse participants who got to know each other working and networking overnight.
 By 10 am Saturday, they had formed 205 teams, and then had only a day or to move from defining their need to designing solutions and a business model to sustain it.

 Participants had been pre-assigned to tracks within two hemispheres of challenge: Recovery & Reopening, and Preventing, Predicting, and Preparing for Resurgence.